Santa Rosa County’s Board of County Commissioners passed a wildflower resolution in July 2016.See a copy.

 Calhoun County Chamber of Commerce

-In January of 2014, representatives of the Calhoun County Chamber of Commerce attended a workshop coordinated by the Florida Department of Transportation and the Panhandle Wildflower Alliance (PWA).
-The event previewed DOT’s new Wildflower and Natural Areas Program, as well as shared information on how to develop and nurture wildflowers in your community.
+In January of 2014, representatives of the Calhoun County Chamber of Commerce attended a workshop coordinated by the Florida Department of Transportation and the Florida Wildflower Foundation.
+The event previewed DOT’s new Wildflower Program procedure and shared information about how to develop and nurture wildflowers in your community.

 On behalf of The Garden Club of Stuart, member Ann McCormick spoke with Martin County Commissioner Sara Heard about the resolution and the La Florida, “Land of Flowers” Community Planting Grants program.
 Using the model resolution, Ms. Heard’s staff readied the resolution for the March 13, 2012, commission meeting.
 During the meeting, Ms. McCormick told the commission about the grant program and wildflowers.
 She also gave examples of plantings other counties have done.
 The commission then voted unanimously to adopt the resolution.
 See a copy of the resolution.